 Planning a trip to Albania?
 I had an INCREDIBLE trip in 2022 and can’t wait to share my Albania itinerary with you.
 This was my favourite new country of the year even though it had destinations like Slovenia and Montenegro to compete with!

-I was amazed by the diversity of Albania.
+Albania is so worth visiting thanks to its rich diversity.
 There are well-known beach towns like Sarandë and Ksamil, lesser-known beach towns like Himarë, incredible hiking near Shkodër and adorable small towns like Gjirokastër and UNESCO-heritage Berat.
 Then, there’s the capital city, Tirana, with everything from sushi to cocktails and third-wave coffee.